ymotongpoo/vsc-licenser/README.md

 User setting affects all workspaces which are not relevant to this project name.

 ## Call to action
+### Report issues
 Finally the author bought Windows 10 machine, and he can test the app by himself!
 For bug reporting, please create a ticket on [GitHub repository](https://github.com/ymotongpoo/vsc-licenser/issues).

+### Pull requests
+This repository is mainly developed under 'develop' branch, so please make pull requests there, not to 'master' branch.

 ## Contributers
 Thank you for contributions to "licenser".